-Mrs. Williams- Full time School Counselor at SES
+Mrs. Catherine Williams - Full time School Counselor - Grades 3-5

 STAFFORD COUNTY’S SCHOOL COUNSELING PROGRAM GOALS AND PROGRAM AREAS

 The overall goal of school counseling program of the Stafford County Public Schools is to help young people develop to their maximum potential and to enhance their lives, for their future is our future.
 The Counseling and Guidance program is preventative in its focus and is based upon the developmental stages of students in grade K-12.
 Because student needs vary at different age levels, the areas of emphasis will vary accordingly.

 Classroom Lessons: Throughout the year, students will participate in classroom guidance lessons, which will occur every month, for approximately 30 minutes.
 The guidance lessons are aligned with the Stafford County Counseling Program Standards and focus on 3 developmental domains: Academic, Personal/Social, and Career Exploration.

 Small Group Counseling: Small groups will be offered throughout the year based upon the needs of students.
 Groups may focus on, but are not limited to, building skills in the following areas: emotional regulation, social competence, self-esteem, study skills, and friendship.

 Individual Counseling: Referrals for any counseling service can be made by a teacher or other school staff, parents, or the student.
 Individual and small group counseling are short-term, voluntary, and confidential.
 Parental permission is obtained prior to any group counseling experience and prior to any extended individual counseling.